timo-reymann/gitlab-ci-verify/docs/limitations/Include_resolution.md

 ## No deep merge

-Gitlab CI allows deep merging of included files.
+Gitlab CI uses [deep merging for included files](https://docs.gitlab.com/ci/yaml/includes/#merge-method-for-include).
 This is not supported by gitlab-ci-verify.

 For example, the following configuration would result in `key` being `value` in Gitlab CI, but `other_value` in
 gitlab-ci-verify: